 And, overall, prompt-month prices grew to above $3 and to as much as nearly $4 for all months heading into next May.
 (2020 is excluded in comparisons because, well, 2020.)

 The 12-month strip the morning of June 29 was $3.45.
 The August contract was $3.59.
 The January 2022 contract was about 20 cents— just 5.6%—more than the August contract.
-A “heat dome” over the Pacific Northwest had raised alarms that may have prompted some of the June 29 pricing.
-So, using pricing on the uneventful June 15 instead, the August contract was at $3.27, while January 2022 was $3.51—a 7.3% difference.

 In the past decade, shoulder-month prices have been as much as 50% or more less than winter pricing.
 Is 2021 just a one-year anomaly?
 Or are enormous, seasonal variations in natgas pricing diminished forever as the new 24/7 baseload of up to as much as 20 Bcf/d at times in LNG and Mexico exports soften the U.S. winter-heating blow?